Article 15 of the Constitution of Singapore: Singapore

 In Chan Hiang Leng Colin v.
 P.P.
 (1994), counsel for the appellants argued that there had to be a "clear and immediate danger" to public order before the right of freedom of religion could be restricted, and in this case the restriction was unjustified since there had been no such threat at all.
 However, Yong C.J. said that attempt to apply the "clear and immediate danger" test was misplaced:

 It cannot be said that beliefs, especially those propagated in the name of "religion", should not be put to a stop until such a scenario exists.
 If not, it would in all probability be too late as the damage sought to be prevented would have transpired.

 However, Yong C.J. did not articulate any alternative test for determining if a restriction upon freedom of religion is appropriate.
-Quoting Malaysian Chief Justice Hashim Yeop Sani's judgment in the case Minister for Home Affairs, Malaysia v.
+Quoting Malaysian Chief Justice Hashim Yeop Sani's judgement in the case Minister for Home Affairs, Malaysia v.
 Jamaluddin bin Othman (1989), he agreed that "[t]he freedom to profess and practise one's religion should not be turned into a licence to commit unlawful acts or acts tending to prejudice or threaten the security of the country".
 Yong C.J. considered that since "the sovereignty, integrity and unity of Singapore are undoubtedly the paramount mandate of the Constitution", religious beliefs and practices which tended to run counter to these objectives had to be restrained.

-In the appeal against Prakash J.'s judgment to the Court of Appeal, also called Chan Hiang Leng Colin v.
+In the appeal against Prakash J.'s judgement to the Court of Appeal, also called Chan Hiang Leng Colin v.
 Minister for Information and the Arts (1996), counsel for the appellants argued that the restriction placed by the Minister on the importation, sale and distribution of the Jehovah's Witnesses publications was too wide and disproportionate.
 Applying an approach similar to that taken in Chan Hiang Leng Colin v.
 P.P.
 (1994), the Court of Appeal noted that the appellants were essentially seeking to challenge the view taken by the Minister that Jehovah's Witnesses' refusal to carry out National Service was a threat to national security.
 The Court regarded this as a non-justiciable issue and declined to allow the appellants to bring an application for judicial review of Order No. 405/1995.